Scott Servais: Texas Rangers and Los Angeles Angels of Anaheim

 Servais served in the Texas Rangers' front office as the senior director of player development from 2004 until 2010.
 He was hired by Los Angeles Angels of Anaheim general manager Jerry Dipoto as assistant general manager in 2011.
 Dipoto and Servais are close friends, a relationship formed while playing together for the Colorado Rockies in 2000, when the pair had discussed Servais' dream of one day serving as a manager.

 Seattle Mariners

+2016–2021

 When Dipoto resigned during the 2015 season, the Angels hired Billy Eppler.
-Dipoto was soon hired as the general manager of the Seattle Mariners on September 28, 2015, and second-year manager Lloyd McClendon was fired on October 9, days after the season's conclusion.
-On October 23, Servais was hired as the manager of the Mariners.
+Dipoto was soon hired as the general manager of the Seattle Mariners on September 28, and manager Lloyd McClendon was fired on October 9, days after the season's conclusion.
+On October 23, Servais was hired as the Mariners' manager.

 On June 26, 2016, Servais received his first ejection as a manager, asking home plate umpire Carlos Torres why he didn't ask the first or third base umpire to see if Shawn O'Malley went around on his swing or not.
 Servais finished his first season with a record of 86 wins and 76 losses.